tryyang2001/tp/docs/DeveloperGuide.md

 is the sequence diagram of adding recurring exercises to the future exercise list, assuming that the user input satisfies the restrictions and does not cause any errors to be thrown.

-Step 1: The `parser` from the `Logic` component parses the input given by the user and calls the `execute` method in `AddRecurringExerciseCommand`.
-The condition `isCalorieFromBank` is checked to see if the user input any calories for the recurring exercise.
-If it is `true`, it means that no calories input is detected and the method `getCaloriesOfItemWithMatchingName` in class `ItemBank` is called, and it will return an int value of `calories`.
+Step 1: The `ParserManager` from the `Logic` component parses the input given by the user and calls the `execute` method in `AddRecurringExerciseCommand`.
+The condition `calories == null` is checked to see if the user input any calories for the recurring exercise.
+If it is `true`, it means that no calories input is detected and the method `findCalories` in class `ItemBank` is called, and it will return an int value of `calories`.

 Step 2: Within `execute` method, `addRecurringItem` method in `FutureExerciseList` is also called.
 This method will iteratively call the constructor for `Exercise` class and add the exercises into `FutureExerciseList` via the self-invocation